-Clerkship training opportunities are offered to students of various health care professions who are enrolled in military scholarship programs or schools in the local Augusta, Georgia, area.
-Many military and civilian students rotate at Eisenhower Army Medical Center each year.
+Clerkship training opportunities are normally offered to medical students who are enrolled in military scholarship programs or Augusta University/Medical College of Georgia.
 The professional staff enjoy teaching and pride themselves on quality training.
-Clerkship rotations are highly sought after.
-Military scholarship students may be accepted for active duty military training or in civilian status.
-Other civilian-affiliated students must be enrolled in a medical school accredited by the Liaison Committee on Medical Education or the American Osteopathic Association Bureau of Professional Education.
-Medical student clinical clerkship rotations are generally four to six weeks, but variations in length may be accommodated for both core and elective training.
-Arrangements for clerkships are made through the Office of Graduate Medical Education at 1-800-492-5055 or 706-787-4657.
+Military students may be accepted for active duty military training or in civilian status.
+Rotations for medical students not enrolled in schools as stated above will only be considered for those with a specific relationship with Eisenhower Army Medical Center and/or the U.S. Army.
+Our most commonly available rotations are listed below.
+Arrangements for clerkships are made through the Office of Graduate Medical Education at 1-800-492-5055 or (706) 787-4657 or (706) 787-1648.

 Family Medicine: The full scope of Family Medicine, including most outpatient procedures, is taught by the faculty and residents in a fast-paced, academically and clinically driven ambulatory and inpatient care setting.
 Pediatric, geriatric, and obstetric patients are represented.
 The student gains an understanding of the Family Practice philosophy of comprehensive medical care, health maintenance, and the holistic approach to individual patient care.
 Morning reports, lectures, and clinic rounds provide outstanding ongoing didactics each week.
 Students from the military medical school (USUHS), as well as from civilian allopathic and osteopathic programs, consistently rate our site among the best for teaching and role modeling the practice of primary care.